 lsblk

-Look for unpartitioned drives like /dev/sdb
+Look for unpartitioned drives like /dev/sdb.

 Step 2: Create Physical Volume